Bachelor of Music Interdisciplinary Music Studies (Classical)

 Postgraduate opportunities

-Given the flexibility of the Bachelor of Music in Interdisciplinary Music Studies, students can pursue a wide range of programs after graduation, depending on what courses they have taken.
-Graduates could apply to pursue further study within Music, or professional programs such as business, medicine and law.
+Given the flexibility of the Bachelor of Music in Interdisciplinary Music Studies, students can pursue a wide range of programs after graduation depending on the courses they have taken.
+Course-based, faculty, and peer mentorship is built into the programme from the first year to the last.
+Graduates can apply to pursue further study within Music, or professional programs such as business, medicine and law.

 Being at U of T allowed me to explore everything that I was interested in.
 As a student who loves to compose, conduct, and perform, the remarkable amount of courses offered means there's something for everyone, no matter your specialty.